pereira-consulting/aml-ctf-onboarding-au/README.md

 Just tell Claude you want to onboard a new client.
 For example:

-- *"I have a new client â€” help me with AML/CTF onboarding"*
+- *"I have a new client -” help me with AML/CTF onboarding"*
 - *"New client KYC check"*
 - *"Run AML check for a new engagement"*
-- *"I need to take on Acme Pty Ltd â€” check if AML applies"*
+- *"I need to take on Acme Pty Ltd -” check if AML applies"*

 Claude will ask you about the services you're providing, determine whether they're designated services, and if so, walk you through the full CDD process interactively.